sourcedennis/wasm-pathtracer/README.md

 The Rust compiler can be downloaded from:

 * [Rust](https://www.rust-lang.org/)

+The Nightly Rust build is required, as SIMD instructions are currently experimental.
+For this, run: `rustup default nightly`.

 ### Compiling
 Now all necessary system-wide tools should be available.
 Any other tools/libraries should be obtainable as part of the project's `npm` setup process.
 Inside the root of this project invoke: